fttlov/JCAdvance/README.md

 ## What's the difference:
 In conception of use. <br>
 DSAdvance was designed primarily for SONY's two-handed controllers.
 JCAdvance, as you might guess, focuses on the Joy-Con's and Gyro aiming features. <br>
-You have to admit, Gyro aiming with a two-handed gamepad and with Joy-Cons is based on different concepts.
+I assume that Gyro aiming with a two-handed gamepad and with Joy-Cons is based on different concepts.
 Two handed: "Fine-tuning", adjustment by gyro for classic aiming.
 Joy-con's - free hand full Gyro aiming.

 ## What's new:
 - Config.exe.
 All primary settings, mapping buttons and hotkeys now can be configured via GUI